Back to Blog

 Check IPv6 forward rules — the IPv6 firewall is independent from IPv4.
 You need explicit forward rules:

-ROUTEROSVerify IPv6 Forward Rules
+Verify IPv6 Forward Rules routeros

 /ipv6 firewall filter print where chain=forward and interface~"wg_devices"